Northwest Horticultural Council

 E. Other Requirements:

-Ports of Entry:
+Ports of Entry

 Apples: Guangzhou, Shanghai, Dalian, Beijing, Haikou, Xiamen, Fuzhou, Qingdao, Tianjin, Nanjing, Shekou, and Yanitain.

-Facility Registration:
+Facility Registration

 Apple, cherry, and pear packers are exempt from the General Administration of Customs of the People’s Republic and China’s (GACC) foreign food facility registration requirements (Decree 248).

-December 1, 2021, the USDA Foreign Agricultural Service (FAS) published GAIN Report CH2021-0143 with updated Decree 248 information stating verbal confirmation that “Fresh fruit producers do not need to register or label registration numbers on packages.”
+On December 1, 2021, the USDA Foreign Agricultural Service (FAS) published GAIN Report CH2021-0143 with updated Decree 248 information stating verbal confirmation that “Fresh fruit producers do not need to register or label registration numbers on packages.”
 The GAIN report is located here.

 VI.
-MARKETING REPRESENTATIVES FOR PACIFIC NORTHWEST TREE FRUIT INDUSTRY:
+MARKETING REPRESENTATIVES FOR PACIFIC NORTHWEST TREE FRUIT INDUSTRY

 Washington Apple Commission: